madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 I increased font size using default programs delivered with Lubuntu `lxappearance`, `obconf`, `lightdm-gtk-greeter-settings-pkexec`, and `pcmanfm --desktop-pref`.

 High DPI is a problem with some [applications](https://wiki.archlinux.org/index.php/HiDPI#Applications).
 The Qt settings via `qtconfig` are better to be avoided as they may break font rendering.
 I still had to handle `firefox`, `thunderbird` (via `layout.css.devPixelsPerPx`), and `chromium-browser` manually.
-In `/etc/chromium-browser/default`, I appended ` --force-device-scale-factor=1.3` to the browser parameters.
+In `/etc/chromium-browser/default`, I tried ` --force-device-scale-factor=1.3`, but it seems to have issues in full screen video for current Chrome version.

 For Libreoffice, I used *Tools / Options / View | User Interface | Scaling* and of course `libreoffice-style-sifr` package theme for icons.